-Fish IBI can be expected, according to literature, the drivers remain unknown.
-Drivers of Fish IBI can range from changes in fish monitoring techniques, changes in catchment land use changes to climate changes.
-A clear understanding of the Fish IBI drivers will be necessary for the resource management plans in the region in future.
+Fish IBI can be expected, the drivers remain unknown.
+Drivers of Fish IBI can range from changes in fish monitoring techniques, changes in catchment land use to climate change.
+A clear understanding of Fish IBI drivers will be necessary for resource management planning in the region.